vprasanth/bkmrkr/README.md

 ##bkmrkr
-A simple tool to share and view bookmarks with your friends, colleagues, robots.
+A simple tool to share and view bookmarks with your friends, colleagues, and robots.
 This is just a fun side project to learn koa, node, etc.

 ###Requirments
 - npm